Undergraduate Researcher | UC Merced

 Research Focus: Developed an online Recursive Least Squares (RLS) estimator for real-time parameter identification in Adaptive Cruise Control (ACC) systems, achieving < 0.05 steady-state error across highway, suburban, and stop-and-go simulations.

-Key Contributions: Designed and analyzed a model-to-amodal completion pipeline for test control algorithms under varying driving conditions, enhancing system reliability and adaptability.
-Implemented a full model-to-amodal completion pipeline, converting 3D U-Net architectures into 3D convolutional video models and improving short-horizon velocity forecasting by 18 percent.
+Key Contributions: Designed and analyzed a model-to-amodal completion pipeline to test control algorithms under varying driving conditions, enhancing system reliability and adaptability.
+Implemented a full model-to-amodal completion pipeline, converting 3D U-Net architectures into 3D convolutional video models and improving short-horizon velocity forecasting by 18%.
 Analyzed model generalization by comparing RLS-based estimators with data-driven predictors, informing ongoing work on hybrid ML + control pipelines for autonomous driving systems.

 Location: Merced, CA